module specification

 Module summary

-Through language classroom observations, students will become familiar with common practices in language teaching and learning and have the opportunity to develop a teacher-researcher perspective.
-The module introduces a range of theoretical considerations and practical implications of recent developments regarding the language classroom, including theoretical debates that widen students’ understanding of language learning and teaching processes.
+Through language classroom observations, students will become familiar with common practices in language teaching and learning and develop a teacher-researcher perspective.
+The module introduces a range of theoretical and practical considerations of recent developments regarding the language classroom, including theoretical debates that widen students’ understanding of language learning and teaching.
 The practical implications of these debates on classroom teaching and learning will be considered.
-In doing so, the students are provided with an opportunity to evaluate and analyse learners and learning through exploring classroom solutions and incorporating lived experiences with academic literature.
+In doing so, the students have the opportunity to evaluate and analyse learners and in classroom settings, incorporating lived experiences with academic literature.

-Importantly, students are required to find an institution where they can observe at least 4 hours of English language tuition at any level.
+Importantly, students are required to find an institution where they can observe at least two hours of English language tuition at any level.

 Module Aims:

-• You will become familiar with common practices in language teaching and learning and investigate how different cultural, social, and psychological factors influence learning
+• become familiar with common practices in language teaching and learning and investigate how different cultural, social, and psychological factors influence learning

-• You will critically analyse recent theoretical developments in language teaching
+• critically analyse recent theoretical developments in language teaching

-• You will consider the practical classroom implications of these theories
+• consider the practical classroom implications of these theories

-• You will analyse learners' needs and identify classroom solutions while observing students in a classroom setting
+• analyse learners' needs and identify classroom solutions while observing students in a classroom setting

-• You will identify a range of techniques for promoting learning in the classroom
+• identify a range of techniques for promoting learning in the classroom

 Prior learning requirements